CCCP: Benefits and Challenges

-The goal of the CCCP programme is to stop breeding of cats in a colony area entirely, in the hope that there will be none or very few street cats in the future.
+The CCCP programme traps street cats, neuters them and then returns them to their colonies where they are cared for by one of our volunteers.
+Our goal is to stop cats breeding in a colony area entirely, in the hope that there will be none or very few street cats in the future.

-Often, the government is called in to remove cats from the area.
-When this happens, the more socialised, desexed cats are often caught first, leaving behind a population of undesexed, hard to catch cats that will continue to reproduce.
+These same kind-hearted people also do not realise the wider impact of their action; leftover food attracts pests and causes hygiene problems which can turn residents against the cats.
+When the government is called in to deal with the problem, the more socialised, desexed cats are often caught first, leaving behind a population of undesexed, hard-to-catch cats that continue to reproduce.

-Feeding animals in parks and other public facilities is against the law, under the Public Pleasure Grounds Ordinance, Cap 132B, offenders may be fined $2,000 and imprisoned up to 14 days.
+It is worth remembering that feeding animals in parks and other public facilities is against the law, and offenders may be fined $2,000 and imprisoned for up to 14 days.
 Outside of these specific areas, failure to clean up, anywhere, constitutes a littering offence under Hong Kong law and carries a penalty of $1,500.

-Some businesses keep their cats confined during business hours and release them at night to roam.
+Some owners keep their cats confined during the day and then release them at night to roam.
 These undesexed cats mate with street cats which increases the cat population in the area.
-They also cause nuisance and hygiene problems at night, unbeknownst to their owners who have already gone home.
+They also cause nuisance at night as well as hygiene problems.

-Please be a responsible cat owner.
-Please desex your cat and ensure it has a collar with a nametag.
-Be very careful about letting your cat roam on the street.
-It greatly increases its chances of being hit by a car, or attacked by a dog.
+Please be a responsible cat owner: desex your cat and ensure it has a collar with a name tag.
+Be very careful about letting your cat roam on the street; it greatly increases its chances of being hit by a car, or attacked by a dog.

 Abandoned pet cats are at increased risk of injury from traffic accidents and dog attacks.
 They are also unlikely to be immediately accepted into the complex hierarchy of a cat colony and are at risk of being bullied and attacked by their fellow felines.